-My c-section recovery was pretty much the worst.
-Out of all of the women I know who've had c-section deliveries, no one quite has a story like mine — and that’s not something I’m proud of or have been happy to brag about.
-Even my doctors had never seen a c-section incision healing process take shape like the one I’ve had.
+My cesarean section recovery was pretty much the worst.
+Out of all of the women I know who've had C-section deliveries, no one quite has a story like mine — and that’s not something I’m proud of or have been happy to brag about.
+Even my doctors had never seen a C-section incision healing process take shape like the one I’ve had.

 But it was still three-and-half months before the would finally close up.
 Having to deal with keeping it covered constantly except for in the shower honestly frustrated me.
 I was so bored of it being this thing that dictated so much of my life.
 If I wanted to sit in the tub and take a bath, I had to make sure a waterproof bandage was covering it.
 Same with going swimming or to the beach.
 And I know it’s made an impact on my emotional health during this first year of my daughter’s life.
 Her monthly milestones would pass, yet I was still dealing with the effect on my body from her birth months ago.
 In many ways, I was stuck.
 I couldn’t swim laps, which is my favorite way to exercise, as the wound-care doctor told me to be careful of any twists and turns, and public pools don’t exactly go well with open wounds.